-What Is the FICO Credit Score?
+What is Your FICO Credit Score?

 Understanding your credit score, and knowing exactly how the FICO score plays into this, is an important part of your overall financial health.